benklassen77/benklassen77.github.io/mechanics/SolidMechanics.md

 4. If stress due to axial is present, add it to all the calculated values.
 5. Draw distribution.
 Start at the first coordinate and work your way around.
 If the stress value is negative, this means it is in compression.
 Thus, the arrows under the triangle will point towards the component of the cross section

-- At a single point, stress is the [same](#complementary-property-of-shear) magnitude and form vertically and horizontally, similar to the **complementary property of shear**.p
+- At a single point, stress is the [same](#complementary-property-of-shear) magnitude and form vertically and horizontally, similar to the **complementary property of shear**.

 ### Orientation of Neutral Axis